redis/docs/content/develop/reference/eviction/index.md

     [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle), so
     `allkeys-lru` is a good default option if you have no reason to prefer any others.
 -   Use `allkeys-random` when you expect all keys to be accessed with roughly equal frequency.
-An examples of this is when your app reads data items in a repeating cycle.
+An example of this is when your app reads data items in a repeating cycle.
--   Use `volatile-ttl` if you can estimate which keys are good candidates for eviction from your code and assign short TTLs to them.
-Note also that if you make good use of key expiration, then you are less likely to run into the cache memory limit in the first place.
+-   Use `volatile-ttl` if your code can estimate which keys are good candidates for eviction and assign short TTLs to them.
+Note also that if you make good use of key expiration, then you are less likely to run into the cache memory limit because keys will often expire before they need to be evicted.

 The `volatile-lru` and `volatile-random` policies are mainly useful when you want to use a single Redis instance for both caching and for a set of persistent keys.
 However,